Dunlop makes tires with rCB in Japan

 Graphic courtesy of Sumitomo Rubber Industries Ltd.

-Tokyo-based Sumitomo Rubber Industries Ltd. has announced what it calls the mass production of passenger car tires made with recycled carbon black (rCB).
-The company says the Dunlop brand tires are being produced at its factory in Miyazaki, Japan.
-Factory
+Tokyo-based Sumitomo Rubber Industries Ltd. has announced the mass production of passenger car tires made with recycled carbon black (rCB).
+The Dunlop brand tires are being produced at its factory in Miyazaki, Japan.

-The rCB is being made via a chemical recycling process that uses end-of-life tires (ELTs) and other materials, according to the global tire producer.
-The production of rCB-containing tires commenced in Miyazaki in November, says Sumitomo.
+The rCB is being made via a chemical recycling process that uses end-of-life tires (ELTs) and other materials, and the production of rCB-containing tires commenced in Miyazaki in November, according to Sumitomo.

-“The sustainable carbon black is manufactured using rubber chippings generated from tire manufacturing processes and crushed ELTs, which undergo a process called chemical recycling [in] a joint project with Mitsubishi Chemical Corp.,” says Sumitomo.
+“The sustainable carbon black is manufactured using rubber chippings generated from tire manufacturing processes and crushed ELTs, which undergo a process called chemical recycling [in] a joint project with Mitsubishi Chemical Corp.," Sumitomo says.